 to tap into visualization you can take 5 minutes a week and imagine how your hard work, professionalism and effort have gotten you to be exactly where you you wanted to be – just remember this does nothing to actually help you get there.

-If you use these two hacks for one week, investing a maximum of 10 minutes a day, you will notice a massive increase in how happy you feel and in how much you can let your positive flow motivate your team and make them happier to have you as their leader, two effects that are likely to last even for months.
+If you use these two hacks for one week, investing a maximum of 10 minutes a day, you will notice a massive increase in how happy you feel and in how much you can let your positive flow motivate your team and make them happier to have you as their leader, two effects that are likely to last even for months and that are likely to impact team behaviours in uncertainty as well.